 On occasion, in connection with the transfer of assets onto its clearing platforms, Ladenburg Thalmann receives revenue from its clearing firms, which include National Financial Services, LLC (“NFS”) and Pershing LLC (“Pershing”).
 In some cases, a portion of that revenue is passed on to its representatives who determine whether to share it with clients to reimburse them for applicable transfer-of-asset fees.

-Ladenburg Thalmann includes a number of affiliated SEC-registered investment advisory firms: Ladenburg Thalmann Asset Management Inc., Securities America Advisors, Inc., Arbor Point Advisors, LLC, Triad Advisors, Inc., Triad Hybrid Solutions, LLC, SSN Advisory, Inc., Investacorp Advisory Services, Inc., and KMS Financial Services, Inc., (together “Ladenburg Thalmann Advisors”).
-Ladenburg Thalmann Advisors has created the Strategic Partners Program for independent investment advisor firms.
+Ladenburg Thalmann includes a number of affiliated SEC-registered investment advisory firms: Ladenburg Thalmann Asset Management Inc., Securities America Advisors, Inc., Arbor Point Advisors, LLC, Triad Advisors, LLC, Triad Hybrid Solutions, LLC, SSN Advisory, Inc., Investacorp Advisory Services, Inc., and KMS Financial Services, Inc., (together “Ladenburg Thalmann Advisors”).
+Ladenburg Thalmann Advisors has created the Partners Program for independent investment advisor firms.
 Independent investment advisor firms are selected to participate based on several criteria including, investment strategy, investment performance, transaction reporting capabilities and training and wholesaling support.
-In exchange for certain benefits, such as broader access to our representatives, the independent investment advisors in the Strategic Partners Program pay to participate in that program by sharing with Ladenburg Thalmann Advisors a portion of the revenue generated by distributing such Strategic Partner’s products and services and/or paying a specified annual dollar amount.
-In addition, firms that have selling agreements with Ladenburg Thalmann Advisors can pay a fee to attend conferences and other events
+In exchange for certain benefits, such as broader access to our representatives, the independent investment advisors in the Partners Program pay to participate in that program by sharing with Ladenburg Thalmann Advisors a portion of the revenue generated by distributing such Partner’s products and services and/or paying a specified annual dollar amount.
+In addition, firms that have selling agreements with Ladenburg Thalmann Advisors can pay a fee to attend conferences and other events.

 Some Ladenburg Thalmann representatives receive reimbursements, marketing and distribution allowances, due diligence fees, or other revenue based on deposits and/or assets under management directly from third-party asset manager program sponsors for the costs of marketing, distribution, business and client development, educational enhancement, and/or due diligence reviews incurred by Ladenburg Thalmann Advisors and/or Ladenburg Thalmann Advisors’ representatives relating to the promotion or distribution of the program sponsor’s products or services.